wp-plugins/disable-comments/readme.txt

 * The X-Pingback HTTP header is removed from all pages;
 * Outgoing pingbacks are disabled.

+**Please delete any existing comments on your site before applying this setting, otherwise (depending on your theme) those comments may still be displayed to visitors.**

 == Changelog ==

 = 0.8 =